operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

 # Derive minimal ServiceAccount required for ClusterExtension Installation and Management

 OLMv1 does not provide cluster admin privileges by default for installing cluster extensions.
-This means that the installation process will require a service account with sufficient privileges to install the bundle.
-It depends on the cluster extension developer to specify the exact permissions required for the management of any specific bundle.
-A ServiceAccount needs to be explicitly specified for installing and upgrading operators to avoid errors when deploying your cluster extension.
+This document will explain how to derive the required RBAC configuration for a provided service account"

 The ServiceAccount is specified in the ClusterExtension manifest as shown below: